Olympus E-620 versus Olympus E-450

 - More affordable: Was introduced into a lower priced category (29 percent cheaper at launch).

-If the count of individual advantages (bullet points above) is taken as a guide, the E-620 comes out slightly ahead of the E-450 (3 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-620 comes out slightly ahead of the E-450 (4 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the E-620 and the E-450 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the E-620 and the E-450 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why expert reviews are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+This is where reviews by experts come in.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.